 The Gathering, Ed Asner

-This made for TV Christmas movie may seem like the strange bedfellow in the bunch.
+This mad-for-TV Christmas movie may seem like the strange bedfellow in the bunch.
 And it is a little difficult to come by, though I have a VHS copy, and it is available on Amazon in multiple formats.
 I stand by my recommendation of this film, but have a confession.
 During the late 70s, I had a crush on Ed Asner.
 Not the Mary Tyler Moore Show quirky Lou Grant, but the serious newsman Lou Grant with his own show starting in 1977.
 Strange I know.
 He was not a likely candidate for People’s Sexiest Man Alive, but he's one of my top celebrity picks for a lunch date.